 This project includes the construction of new space and renovation of existing space in Governors Hall, which was built in 1962.
 It is the first comprehensive renovation of one of the oldest residence halls on upper campus.

-The $19.3 million project will include demolition of the existing two-story linking structure between Governors Hall's two four-story wings, followed by the construction of an addition connecting the wings from the basement level through the top floor.
-The new structure will add approximately 2,800 square feet per floor and will include an entrance lobby, student lounges, a stairway and an elevator to provide ADA access to all levels.
+The $19.3 million project will include demolition of the existing two-story linking structure between Governors Hall's two four-story wings, followed by the construction of an addition connecting the wings from the basement level through the fourth floor.

-The project renews the facility by replacing all mechanical, electrical and plumbing systems and associated fixtures.
-A new fire sprinkler system and air conditioning will be installed.
-The roofing system and all exterior windows will be replaced.
-Repairs also will be made to the building's exterior brick walls.
+The project also will replace all of Governors Hall’s mechanical, electrical and plumbing systems and associated fixtures; install a new fire sprinkler system, air conditioning and additional mechanical ventilation; replace the roofing system and all exterior windows; and make selective repairs to the building’s exterior walls.